jumphone/BEER/README.md

 # News:

-* June 2019, "MBEER" is integrated into "BEER".
+* June 2019, BEER 0.0.4, "MBEER" is integrated into "BEER".
 Please directly use BEER to integrate multiple batches

 * June 2019, stop updating the BEER source code for Seurat2.
 New feature is only for Seurat3.